 Why is my Google Chrome taking up so much memory?

-Google Chrome web browser uses one process for every tab by default.
+The Google Chrome web browser uses one process per tab by default.
 If you open the Windows Task Manager, you will be able to see multiple Google Chrome processes.
-The idea behind this is should any one of your tabs crashes, it will not crash the entire browser, as each tab will have its process running.
+The idea behind this is that if any one of your tabs crashes, it will not crash the entire browser, because each tab runs its own process.
 Only that tab will crash.

 How do I fix Chrome high CPU, Disk or Memory usage?